Goondrious/ss-assignment/README.md

 - dockerization & cleanup scripts
   - proper db & fs init (via docker!)
-- explore more intricate compression options
+- explore more intricate compression options!
+I stopped pretty short with some basic PIL options, but did do some reading and saw a lot of potential
-  - byte manipulation, 3rd-party api, color grading etc.
+  - byte manipulation, 3rd-party api, color-grading etc.
 - frontend quality-of-life = more images, pagination, sorting, tagging & even a simple search

 ### Resources